yanlinlin82/paper-hub.cn/README.md

     python manage.py runserver
     ```

-2. Use SSH start to reverse tunnel (take 'paper-hub.cn' as example).
+2. Use SSH start to reverse tunnel (take 'paper-hub.cn' as an example).

     ```sh
     # run this command in another new terminal